Taking down monuments to people who fought to defend slavery should not be controversial at all. Yet in the US today, it is.

-It’s time to take down monuments to those who fought in defence of slavery.
+It’s time to take down monuments to those who fought in defense of slavery.

 This should hardly be controversial, and yet somehow, in the US today, it is.